acotis/one-down/README.md

 # Gallery

-Here are some more outputs from the tool; all clues are UK-style "cryptic" clues.
+Here are some more outputs from the tool.
+All clues are UK-style "cryptic" clues.

 ![A larger crossword puzzle](examples/up_output_puzzle.png)
 ![The larger puzzle's answer key, in a work-in-progress state](examples/up_incomplete_output_answer_key.png)